weglot/core-talent-assessment/README.md

 * PHP >= 5.3 (https://www.php.net/manual/en/install.php)
 * PHP Zip (https://www.php.net/manual/zip.installation.php)

+1. We will test your code with PHP 7.3 version.
+2. You should not add and commit code, it's managed by the ``talent-assessment`` command
+3. Really YOU SHOULD NOT change anything outside the app directory.

 First, you need to fork this repo and clone it on your computer.